UTSGhost/AnkiGenerator/README.md

     ```bash
     python main.py
     ```
-The generated output.apkg can then be directly imported into Anki
+The generated output.apkg can then be directly imported into Anki.

 ## Credits & Sources